 GDPR has transformed how we manage data but the focus is on large organisations storing and managing data.
 Legal challenges are gaining momentum—for example, the UK Government faces legal action over Test and Trace data retention.
 The public will not take breaches of trust lightly and there are likely to be tighter data regulations in the future.
 It is sensible to think about these issues now; get the basics of data management governance right from the start and these shocks will be easier to absorb.

 The Future of Public Sector Data Management

 The issues surrounding data storage, data availability and data management illustrate the unavoidable barriers to progressing towards data sharing.
-If we want to reach data democratisation, where local and central government can share data sets to foresee consequences, we need to first push for incremental change.
+If we want to reach data democratisation, where local and central government can share data sets to foresee consequences, we need to first push for incremental change in our current data governance and management.
 The hidden rewards, or costs of moving towards this will only reveal themselves with time.
 But data innovation starts here.